This-is-pawan/OS_from_neso/OS_by_pk.md

  Dynamic loading does nt require special support from the OS.
  It is responsibility of the users to design their programs to take advantages of such a method.

+ ######### Dynamic Linking and shared libraries ##########
+ *When a program runs,apart from its own modules,it also needs to use certains systems libaraies as well.
+ *static Linking:-system language libraries are treadted like any other object module and are combined by the loader into the binary program image.
+ Disavantage:-Each program on a system must include a copy of its language libaray (or at least the routines refrenced by the program) in the executable image.

+ **Dynamic Linking:-checks to see whether the needed routine is already in memory.If not,the routine is loaded into memory.
+ The concept of dynamic linking is similar to that of dynamic loading,but here ,linking rather than loading,is postponed until execution time.

+ **with dynamic linking,a stub is included in the image for each library routine reference .
+ A small piece of code that indicates how to locate the appropriate memory-resident library routine or how to load the library if the routine is not already present.
+ *when the stub is executed,it checks to see whether the needed routine is already in memory.
+ *if not,the program loads the routine into memory.
+ *either way ,the stub replaces itself with the address of the routine and executes the routine.
+ *Thus,the next time that particular code segment is reached ,the libaray routine is executed direclty ,incurring no cost for dynamic linking.

+ ################ Swapping   ###############
+ *A process must be in memor to be executed.
+ *A process however,can be swapped tempararily out of memory to a backing store and then brought back into memory for continued execution. e.g In a mutiprogramming environment with a round-CPU-scheduling algorithm. when a quantum expires, the memory manger will start to swap out the process that just finished and to swap another process into the memory space that has been freed.

+ swapping of two processes using a disk as a backing store

+ OS(main memory) ->Swap-out & Swap-in P1,P2 (backing store)

+ **Memory space where swapping happens**
+ Normally:A process that is swapped out will be swapped back into the same memory space it occupied previously.
+ But it depends on the address binding mehtod. if binding is done at assembly or load time:-The process cannot be easily moved to a different location.
+ If binding is done at execution time:-The process can be swapped into a different memory space,because the physical addresses are computed during execution time.
+  **Backing store**
+  swappiing requires a backing store. commonly a fast disk.

+*It must be large enough to accommondate copies of all memory images for all users.

+*It must provide direct access to these memory images.

+*The system maintains a ready queue consisting of all processes whose memory images are on the backing store or in memory and are ready to run.

+*Whenever the CPU scheduler decides to execute a process,it calls the dispatcher.

+*The dispatcher checks to see whether the next process in the queue is in memory .

+*It it is not ,and if there is no free memory region,the dispatcher swaps out a process.

+*It then  relods registers and transfers controls to the selected process.

+**swap time **
+*the context-switch time in a swapping system is fairly high. e.g let user process Size=10MB transfer rate of backing store=40MB per second actual transfer of the 10MB process to or from main memory takes 10000KB/40000KB per second =>1/4 second=>250milliseconds assuming that no head seeks are necessory and assuming an average latency of 8 milliseconds,the swap time=258 milliseconds, since we must both swap out and swap ,in the total swap time is = 258x2=>516 milliseconds. since we must both swap and swap in the total swap time is=258x2=>516 milliseconds *For efficient  CPU utilization ,we want the execution time for each process to be long relative to the swap time.
+*Thus ,in a round-robin CPU-scheduling algorithm,for e.g the time quantum should be substantially larger than 0.516 seconds.
+*The major part of the swap time is tansfer time.
+*The total transfer time is direclty proprotinal to the amount of memory swapped.

+**other factors that affect swapping***
+*A process must be completely idle in order to be swapped.
+*A process may be waiting for an I/O operation when we want to swap that process to free up memory .
+*if the I/O is asynchronously accessing the user memory for  I/O buffers,then the process cannot be swapped.